Imaryanjha/SYSTEM_VERILOG/Always_Block_Usage/README.md

 end

-3. for level-sensitive latches  // For Verilog always @(enable or d)
+3. for level-sensitive latches  // For Verilog                                                      ✔3.
+For Latches //// For System Verilog always_latch
+   always @(enable or d)